 Fan controls also play an important role in heat output.
 A fireplace blower kit can increase the heating efficiency of your unit if you’re looking for maximum heat output.
 These systems can range from basic systems that must be turned on and off manually to remote control systems and systems capable of turning on and off automatically, so be sure to see what’s available with the fireplace unit you’re considering.

 Media options are a great way to personalize the look of your fireplace.
-Typically, gas fireplaces will feature a traditional appearance designed to replicate the look of a classic wood fireplace or they’ll take a more contemporary appearance with bolder designs, modern colors, and clean lines.
+Typically, gas fireplaces will feature a traditional appearance designed to replicate the look of a classic wood fireplace, or they’ll take a more contemporary appearance with bolder designs, modern colors and clean lines.

 If you’re looking for a more traditional fireplace appearance, a gas log set will give your fireplace a timeless appearance.
 These artificial log sets usually feature ceramic fiber or concrete construction for durability.
-To enhance realism, these log sets are often cast from molds made from real logs and then hand-painted.
+To enhance realism, these log sets are often cast from molds made from real logs and then hand painted.

-Contemporary fireplaces usually feature fire glass and offer a much more unique statement piece for your room.
+Contemporary fireplaces usually feature fire glass and offer a much more distinctive statement piece for your room.
 Fire glass comes in a wide variety of colors, allowing you to complement the look and feel of your room to match your individual style.

 Functionally, both log sets and fire glass serve the same purpose.
 These media options break up gas flow for a larger, more impressive flame to give you a great firebox presentation.